SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 - Run the build.xml's in "hashlinkBuildXmls" folder at the root source directory.

+Then, go to https://github.com/Blossomical/customtitlebar#hashlink-setup for instructions on how to build the library to hdll

 Then, you just `lime test hl` and everything runs good!

 ...but except if you want to switch your hl version you have to recompile all the xml's...isn't that required...?
 Yes.
 It is required.